thanujadax/thanujadax.github.io/index.md

 ## Kernel-based linear approximations for non-linear dynamical systems
 *Master's Thesis (2011)*

-Non-linear dynamical systems try to capture the *state* of a system of components that interact with each other by modeling these interactions using a set of ordinary differential equations.
+Non-linear dynamical systems try to describe the *state* of a system of components that interact with each other by modeling these interactions using a set of ordinary differential equations.
 In this project we focused on a couple of known models of *gene regulatory networks*.
 We attempted to find approximate linearized versions of these models in high dimensional feature space.
 We then used such linearized models to estimate the states of unobserved quantities using *Kalman filtering*.

 ## E-lemming: Remotely controlled bacterium
-*Summer Project 2010*
+*Summer Project (2010)*

 In this project we remotely controlled the movement of a bacterium using a joy stick.
 This was achieved by genetically modifying E.coli bacterium to drive its chemotaxis pathway using light inputs instead of a food gradient.
-This summer project was submitted to the [iGEM competition](http://2010.igem.org/Main_Page) (2010) held at [Massachusetts Institute of Technology](http://web.mit.edu/)
+This summer project was submitted to the [iGEM competition](http://2010.igem.org/Main_Page) (2010) held at [Massachusetts Institute of Technology](http://web.mit.edu/).

 More information can be found in the [iGEM 2010 ETH Zurich project page](http://2010.igem.org/Team:ETHZ_Basel).